clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 If prompted to continue, Sergei can also share the following information:

 * After Tatyana’s death, Sergei withdrew to the realm of spirits, too fearful of what his brother had become, and too ashamed of his own failures, to return to the Material Plane.
 “I searched long for Tatyana’s spirit in the Ethereal Plane," Sergei mourns.
 “Eventually, I gave up the search—but perhaps I gave up too soon.")
-* Forty years after Tatyana’s death, Sergei learned that Strahd had discovered a new woman to prey upon: Marina Ulrich, the daughter of Berez’s burgomaster.
+* Forty years after Tatyana’s death, Sergei learned that Strahd had discovered a new woman to prey upon: Marina Ulrich, the daughter of Berez’s mayor.
 “She was like Tatyana come to life again," Sergei recalls wistfully.
 “Her face, her voice—even her eyes matched Tatyana’s perfectly."
 * Both Strahd and Sergei came to believe that Marina *was* Tatyana born anew—but where Strahd sought to conquer what he had once lost, Sergei wanted only to rescue the woman he had once failed to save. (“These Mists entrap our souls," Sergei shares.
 “Bereft of any place to receive us, and without any place to draw new souls from, I have seen many old spirits drawn into newborn infants, reincarnated through the centuries to live again through fresh eyes.")

 If confronted or pressed, Sergei can reluctantly share the following additional information: